benl95/frontend-data/functional-programming/README.md

 -   Wat is de samenstelling van de Nederlandse wagenpark?
 -   Hoe schoon zijn de brandstof voertuigen in Nederland?
+-   Wat is de meest voorkomende auto in Nederland en is deze groen?

 ## Which dataset and variables am I going to use?